A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Staying at Hyatt

-You can earn one tier-qualifying night for each paid or award night spent at one of the 1,250+ hotels and resorts in the Hyatt portfolio, at a Homes & Hideaways property, or at a Mr & Mrs Smith hotel.
+You can earn one tier-qualifying night for each paid or award night spent at one of the 1,350+ hotels and resorts in the Hyatt portfolio, at a Homes & Hideaways property, or at a Mr & Mrs Smith hotel.
 World of Hyatt members will earn Hyatt Explorist after 30 nights of qualifying stays.
+Event planners and travel advisors can also earn elite nights through their clients' spend, with two nights earned for every $5,000 in spend, up to $150,000 in spend each year.

 An alternative to spending 30 nights at a Hyatt property is earning 50,000 base points.
-Hyatt awards five base points per $1 spent at its properties and partner properties, such as Mr & Mrs Smith hotels, meaning Explorist status requires $10,000 in spending.
+Hyatt awards five base points per $1 spent at its properties, meaning earning Explorist status would require $10,000 in spending.
 This isn't the cheapest path to Explorist.
 Instead, this earning method is meant to reward big spenders.

 Via Hyatt credit cards

-The World of Hyatt credit card portfolio includes two cards: The World of Hyatt Credit Card and the World of Hyatt Business Credit Card.
-Both offer complimentary Hyatt Discoverist status, but neither offers free Explorist status or Hyatt Globalist status as an automatic, ongoing benefit.
+The World of Hyatt credit card portfolio includes two cards: The World of Hyatt Credit Card (Rates & Fees) and the World of Hyatt Business Credit Card (Rates & Fees).
+Both offer complimentary Hyatt Discoverist status, but neither offers free Explorist status (or Hyatt Globalist status) as an automatic, ongoing benefit.
 Occasionally, these cards may offer higher levels of status or elite night credits as part of a new-cardmember bonus.

-Thus, you can spend your way to Explorist status via Hyatt credit card, but that's a far more expensive route to earning status than earning base points or qualifying nights from stays.
+Thus, you can spend your way to Explorist status via a Hyatt credit card, but it will take a substantial amount of spending.

 The World of Hyatt Credit Card